 - Influenced State legislature: BIAS played an instrumental role in alerting state legislators to the needs of the frail elderly who are not capable of attending classroom instruction related to becoming a U.S. citizen.
 As a result, Missouri appropriated new funds to assist these individuals through home-based instruction and assistance.

 - Positive impact on communities: By outreach into new communities of the foreign born, BIAS is able to estimate the quality of its services and positive results to consumers.
 For instance, the Korean Community of Saint Louis was established over 20 years ago.
 Since then, the majority of seniors continued to lack naturalization, did not know their rights to interpreters, had not for the most part enrolled in Medicare, and were unaware of financial assistance available to them via SSI.
 Each new community outreached by staff exhibits similar patters of lack of access and lack of awareness, both of which are resolved usually by active engagement with services within the first year.
-Information provided in March 2012 indicates that BIAS is now also working with Albanian and Nepali communities of foreign-born seniors.
+Information provided in March 2012 indicates that BIAS also works with Albanian and Nepali communities of foreign-born seniors.

 Planning and Development ProcessKey steps in the planning and development process included the following:

 - Securing preliminary funding: BIAS initially failed in securing preliminary funding; during the initial startup phase, the program's chief executive officer and chief financial officer volunteered much of their time as they worked to secure funding to provide psychological education, support groups, monthly social gatherings, and supplies.